 Those who work in the auto lending industry should be aware of the following rules and regulations:

-- Interest rates – The SCRA caps interest rates for active-duty servicemembers at 6 percent.
-Thus, lenders must often adjust interest rates on auto loans taken out before servicemembers go on active duty.
-Servicemembers are supposed to submit a written notice and a copy of the military orders calling them to action to their lenders to get the rate.
+- Interest rates – The SCRA caps interest rate for active-duty servicemembers at 6 percent.
+Thus, lenders must often adjust interest rates on scra car loan taken out before servicemembers go on active duty.
+Service members are supposed to submit a written notice and a copy of the military orders calling them to action to their lenders to get the rate.
 But in practice, some courts have punished lenders for not being proactive about determining military status and adjusting interest rates on their own.
-It’s a good idea to run regular military status checks for all your clients and adjust interest rates accordingly.
+It’s a good idea to run regular active duty military service checks for all your clients and adjust interest rates accordingly.
 This is often referred to as “scrubbing” your list of active loans.

 - Repossession – You can’t repossess a servicemember’s vehicle without a court order while they are on active duty.
 The court may grant the repossession, or it may opt to do one or more of the following: